Create a Website Account - Manage notification subscriptions, save form progress and more.

 Based on the experiences from communities that have implemented managed paid parking systems, impacted businesses have benefitted in a number of ways, including:

-While current downtown parking capacity is generally adequate, the redevelopment initiatives associated with the Make Ogden Plan will:
+While current downtown parking capacity is generally adequate in some areas, there are some blocks and lots where parking is extremely congested and discourages some visitors/shoppers.
+The redevelopment initiatives associated with the Make Ogden plan will:

 Therefore, the City is developing a parking management strategy that will support planned development downtown and enhance transportation access for visitors, residents and businesses.